cedeber/concise-rust-book/src/ch01-01-variables-data-types.md

 Arrays in Rust have a fixed length, like tuples.
 Arrays are useful when you want your data allocated on the stack rather than the heap.
-You can access elements of an arrayusing indexing.
+You can access elements of an array using indexing.
 As for tuple, the first index is `0`.
 If the index is greater than or equal to the length, Rust will panic because of Rust's safety principle.

 ```rust